 Moving a graft into the intended place

-During TEES tympanoplasty the graft must be inserted into the ear canal and positioned single handedly in the desired orientation16.
+During TEES tympanoplasty, the graft must be inserted into the ear canal and positioned single handedly in the desired orientation16.
 Performing this technique single handedly is, in the authors’ experience, quite challenging.
 While the authors had anticipated that a novel tool to facilitate one-handed graft manipulation would be helpful, the survey found this challenge had the lowest mean degree of need.
 A wide variety of techniques is used in tympanoplasty with choice of approach, graft material and graft placement technique influenced by the surgeon’s training, case load, resources and experience16.
 We are aware that graft placement techniques that work well with two hands and a microscope may not be ideally suited for one hand and an endoscope10.
 One potential explanation for greater ease of graft placement by some surgeons is that different techniques are used that are better suited to TEES and that these may overcome limitations of instrument design.

 Limitations